Aeh961/Contract-Answerer/README.md

-Contract Answerer
+Contract Answerer 📄🤖

+AI powered contract and policy question answering system

-Contract Answerer is an AI powered application that enables users to ask natural language questions about legal contracts and collective bargaining agreements and receive accurate, source grounded answers in seconds.
+Contract Answerer is a retrieval augmented generation application that allows users to ask natural language questions about legal contracts and collective bargaining agreements and receive accurate, source grounded answers.

-The project demonstrates real world use of retrieval augmented generation to make long, complex PDF documents searchable, explainable, and usable for non legal audiences.

-Problem This Solves
+Built as a portfolio project to demonstrate real world AI system design, document retrieval, and end to end application development.

+🚀 Why This Project

-Legal and employment contracts are often hundreds of pages long and difficult to interpret.
-Finding answers to simple questions like eligibility, benefits, or policy rules requires significant time and expertise.
+Legal and employment contracts are long, technical, and difficult to navigate.
+Finding answers to simple questions often requires reading hundreds of pages or consulting experts.

-Contract Answerer reduces this friction by combining semantic search and large language models to deliver fast, reliable answers tied directly to the source document.
+Contract Answerer solves this by combining semantic search and large language models to deliver fast, reliable answers grounded in the original contract text.

-Key Capabilities
+This mirrors the architecture used in enterprise knowledge bases and internal search tools.

+✨ Features

-Natural language Q and A over PDF contracts
+• Natural language Q and A over PDF contracts

-Semantic search using vector embeddings
+• Semantic search using vector embeddings

-Retrieval augmented generation to reduce hallucinations
+• Retrieval augmented generation to reduce hallucinations

-Chat based web interface for non technical users
+• Chat based web interface for non technical users

-Modular design that supports adding new documents easily
+• Modular ingestion pipeline for adding new documents

-System Architecture
+🧠 How It Works

-PDF contracts are ingested and split into chunks
+Contract PDFs are ingested and split into text chunks

-Each chunk is converted into embeddings
+Chunks are converted into embeddings

 Embeddings are stored in a vector database

-User queries are embedded and matched semantically
+User questions are embedded and matched semantically

 Relevant contract sections are retrieved

-The LLM generates an answer grounded in retrieved text
+The LLM generates an answer using only retrieved content

-This mirrors production grade RAG systems used in enterprise search and internal knowledge tools.
+This approach keeps responses accurate, explainable, and traceable.

-Tech Stack
+🛠️ Tech Stack

-Python
+• Python

-Streamlit for frontend and interaction
+• Streamlit for the web interface

-LangChain for LLM orchestration
+• LangChain for LLM orchestration

-ChromaDB for vector storage
+• ChromaDB for vector storage

-OpenAI embeddings and language models
+• OpenAI embeddings and language models

-PDF parsing libraries
+• PDF parsing utilities

-Code Overview
+📁 Project Structure

 app.py
-Handles the Streamlit UI, chat interaction, and answer generation pipeline.
+Main Streamlit application handling UI, chat flow, and response generation.

 load.py
-Manages document ingestion, chunking, embedding creation, and storage in ChromaDB.

-Contracts directory
+Document ingestion pipeline including PDF loading, chunking, embeddings, and storage.

+Contracts/
-Houses PDF contract files used by the application.
+Folder containing PDF contracts used by the application.

+env/
+Python virtual environment for dependency isolation.

-Example Questions It Can Answer
+💬 Example Questions

-What happens if my role is reclassified
+• What happens if my position is reclassified

-What is the remote work policy
+• What is the remote work policy

-How much notice is required before a layoff
+• How much notice is required before a layoff

-What benefits am I entitled to under this agreement
+• What benefits am I entitled to under this agreement

-Why This Matters to Employers

-This project demonstrates hands on experience with:

-Designing and implementing RAG systems
+🏃‍♂️ Running Locally

+Clone the repository

+Create and activate a Python virtual environment

+Install dependencies from requirements.txt

+Set your OpenAI API key as an environment variable

+Run the app with Streamlit

+streamlit run app.py

+🎯 What This Demonstrates

+• End to end RAG system design
-Working with unstructured data at scale
+• Working with unstructured document data

-Building end to end AI applications
+• Vector databases and semantic retrieval

-Applying prompt engineering and retrieval strategies
+• Prompt engineering and grounding strategies

-Creating user friendly interfaces for complex systems
+• Building user facing AI applications

-The same architecture applies to internal knowledge bases, policy search tools, HR systems, and enterprise document search products.
+This architecture is directly applicable to HR tools, internal documentation search, policy engines, and enterprise AI assistants.

-Future Enhancements
+🔮 Future Improvements

-Inline citations and highlighted source text
+• Inline citations with highlighted source text

-Multi document and multi contract querying
+• Multi document and multi contract querying

-Authentication and role based access
+• Authentication and access control

-Improved evaluation and answer confidence scoring
+• Answer confidence scoring and evaluation

-About Me
+👤 About the Author

 Abdallah Elhamawi
-MS Software Development candidate at Boston University Interested in AI powered systems, applied machine learning, and building products that improve access to information
+MS Software Development candidate at Boston University Focused on applied AI, software engineering, and ethical AI systems

-If you want, I can also:

-Rewrite this to match a specific job posting

-Add a short Architecture section with a diagram description

-Create a one paragraph project blurb for resumes and LinkedIn

-Optimize this for ATS keyword scanning